AyandaLuthuli/UniApplication/README.md

 A web application that helps South African students find university courses based on their matric results.

 📌 Overview
 This project is a University Course Eligibility Checker designed for South African high school students.
-It calculates a student's Admission Point Score (APS) based on their matric marks and matches them with eligible university courses.
+It calculates a student's Admission Point Score (APS) based on their matric marks and matches them with eligible university courses around south african unis.

 🔗 Live Demo : https://ayandaluthuli.github.io/UniApplication/